 Study in Wales in 2018

 It's decision time for those hoping to start university in 2018 and an increasing number of students are wanting to broaden their horizons and experience new cultures by studying overseas.
 The UK is a popular choice with thousands of students from across the world.
-Each year Wales welcomes learners from over 170 countries, including the USA, India, China, Malaysia, Vietnam, Pakistan, Bangladesh, African nations, Canada to name just a few…
+Each year Wales welcomes learners from over 170 countries, including the USA, India, China, Malaysia, Vietnam, Malaysia, Pakistan, Bangladesh, Nigeria, Saudi Arabia, France, Germany and Canada to name just a few…

 So, why do students choose Wales?
 Here are 6 good reasons….